abhirj87/spark-docker-example/README.md

     5 \ #number of partition
     3 # this is the N in topN.
 Say if N=3 then for each day we will have top 3 visitors displayed

-./src/main/resources/run.sh is the shell script which builds the docker image from the Dockerfile availabel in the root of the project folder.
+./src/main/resources/run.sh is the shell script which builds the docker image from the Dockerfile available in the root of the project folder.

     Eg:
         $./src/main/resources/run.sh